aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 If the deletion of the SageMaker domain fails, check if there are any running applications for the user profile as described in [Delete Amazon SageMaker Studio Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).
 Try to delete the applications and re-run the `make delete` command or delete the stack from AWS CloudFormation console.

-If the deletion of the VPC fails, check if there are still EFS unreleased network interfaces.
+If the deletion of the VPC fails, check if there are still any network interfaces (ENI) unreleased by EFS.
 Delete the EFS and initiate the delete of the `sagemaker-studio-demo` stack again.

 # Resources
 [1].
 [SageMaker Security](https://docs.aws.amazon.com/sagemaker/latest/dg/security.html)